invinciblescriptz/invincible-private-killing/README.md

     end
     task.spawn(function()
         while spying do
+            if ViewTargetName then
                 local target = Players:FindFirstChild(ViewTargetName)
                 if target and target ~= LP then local humanoid = target.Character and target.Character:FindFirstChild("Humanoid")
                     if humanoid then
                         workspace.CurrentCamera.CameraSubject = humanoid
+                    end
                 end
             end
             task.wait(0.1)